 Pymakr enables you to communicate to your Pycom board using the build in command line REPL.
-Run a single file to your board, sync your entire project or directly type and execute commands.
+Run a single file to your board, upload your entire project or directly type and execute commands.

 1.6.11.b1and higher.
-Earlier firmware might have unexpected behaviour when synchronizing files over serial.
+Earlier firmware might have unexpected behaviour when uploading files over serial.

 More info and documentation can be found on docs.pycom.io

 The command line will open by default after the package is installed.
 Use the

 settings button on the right to setup the board.
 After changing the settings, press the